monkstone/monkstone.github.com/_posts/2016-04-22-hype_scanlines_glsl.md

 Unzip the library in the processing libraries folder, rename the folder `hype`, rename `distribution` folder to `library`, rename the `HYPE.jar` to `hype.jar`.
 Check that you can see the library from the processing-3.0.2 ide.
 Note that we can use snake case in place of camel case, for constants use `::` and not `.` to call.
 The important thing to learn from this sketch is how to implement the HCallback interface.
 This can be implemented as a closure (block), note we do not/should not try and use the vanilla processing method.
 But when we need to cast the object to a `HDrawable` type, we do this using `to_java(Java::Hype::HDrawable)` function.

 In this case we use ruby syntax in the creation of web colors (as color int).
+As with other shader sketches the `scanlines.glsl` lives in the data folder.

 ### h_canvas.rb ###